mdn/translated-content/files/pt-br/learn/css/css_layout/responsive_design/index.md

 - `user-scalable`: Prevents zooming if set to `no`.

 You should avoid using `minimum-scale`, `maximum-scale`, and in particular setting `user-scalable` to `no`.
 Users should be allowed to zoom as much or as little as they need to; preventing this causes accessibility problems.

-> **Nota:** There is a CSS @ rule designed to replace the viewport meta tag — [@viewport](/pt-BR/docs/Web/CSS/@viewport) — however it has poor browser support.
-It was implemented in Internet Explorer and Edge, however once the Chromium-based Edge ships it will no longer be part of the Edge browser.

 ## Summary